radebe49/Lockdrop/CONTRACT_INTEGRATION_QUICK_START.md

 ### "Failed to connect to RPC"

-- Check Passet Hub RPC is accessible: `wss://testnet-passet-hub.polkadot.io`
+- Check Ethereum RPC is accessible: `https://testnet-passet-hub-eth-rpc.polkadot.io`
 - Verify your internet connection
+- Note: We use HTTPS endpoint, not WebSocket (wss://)

 ### "Contract query failed"